webspecs/publican/DOCKER.md

-# Publican

-The set of tools used to automate publishing in the WebSpecs project

-## Run in Docker
+# Run Publican in Docker

 If you have [Docker installed](https://docs.docker.com/installation/) and running, you can run it in a few commands.

+It can summarize as;

 ```bash
 docker pull webspecs/publican:latest